SemanticMediaWiki/SemanticMediaWiki/src/Elastic/README.md

 Updates to an ES index happens instantaneously during a page action to guarantee that queries can use the latest available data set.

-The [ES index][es:create:index] page has details about the ES index creation process with Semantic MediaWiki providing two index types:
+This [page][es:create:index] decribes the index creation process where Semantic MediaWiki provides two index types:

 - the `data` index that hosts all user-facing queryable data (structured and unstructured content) and
 - the `lookup` index to store queries used for concept, property path, and inverse match computations

 #### Indexing

 The `rebuildElasticIndex.php` script is provided as method to replicate existing data from the `SQLStore` (fetches information directly from the property tables) to the ES backend instead of reparsing all content using the MW parser.
-The script operates in a [rollover mode][es:alias-zero] which is if there is already an existing index, a new index with a different version is created, leaving the current active index untouched and allowing queries to continue to operate while the re-index process is ongoing.
+The script operates in a [rollover mode][es:alias-zero] which is if there is already an existing index, a new index with a different version is created, leaving the current active index untouched and allowing queries to continue to operate while the index process is ongoing.
 Once completed, the new index switches places with the old index and is removed from the ES cluster at this point.

 It should be noted that __active replication__ is paused for the duration of the rebuild in order for changes to be processed after the re-index has been completed.
 It is __obligatory__ to run the job scheduler after the completion of the task to process any outstanding jobs.